AguaClara/String-Digester/Final_Report_stringdigester.md

 A narrow tube was connected to a peristaltic pump and water was pumped at a known rate.
 The end of the tube was directed onto the top of the string hanging from the scale, in an attempt to allow water to flow onto and down the hanging string.
 The scale was zeroed before the experiment started so the scale would just measure the weight of the water on the string.
 The idea was to get water flowing on the string and then, while continuously pumping water onto the string, measure the weight of the water on the string at a moment in time.
 From this measurement, the team would be able to quantify how much water a particular string could hold per unit length.

 #### 1.1.4 Results and Analysis
 The method of directing the water onto the string did not work.
 The team tried several angles and techniques to try to get the water from the tube to connect and travel down the string but were unsuccessful.
 Water spiraled off the string upon immediate contact and was not able to trickle down the hanging string.
 Therefore, taking weight measurements was not possible or useful, as the expected sheath of water on the string did not form.
-This experiment was tested with twine and wire, and then abandoned due to lack of success. [**SAD, I was not expecting complete failure in this paragraph and it made me feel sad.
-This comment is unrelated to your grade**]
+This experiment was tested with twine and wire, and then abandoned due to lack of success.

 The failure of this test prompted the team to question whether the water would flow on the strings at all, as the team in the previous semester (Spring 2018) had been able to observe with yarn/cotton based string.
 Because of this question of whether the new types of strings would work at all, the team decided to return to the experiment conducted by the Spring 2018 team and see if the current team could recreate the success of the previous semester, where they had seen the string prototype perform well and the strings hold water as expected.